Studies of ultrafast dynamics in substrate-free nanoparticles at ELI using Timepix3 optical camera: Methods

 \subsection{Ion detection with Timepix3 optical camera}

-Figure \ref{fig:diagram} shows a schematic layout of the used ion detector with a microchannel plate (MCP) followed by P47 scintillator.
+Figure \ref{fig:diagram} shows a schematic layout of the used ion detector with a microchannel plate (MCP) followed after a gap by a thin layer of P47, a fast scintillator with 7~ns risetime \cite{winter2014}.
 The ion signal was amplified by the MCP and converted to a fast light flash by the scintillator.
 The experiments were performed using a camera based on the Timepix3 hybrid pixel detector, Tpx3Cam \cite{timepixcam, zhao2017, nomerotski2019}, where a specialized optical sensor with high quantum efficiency \cite{Nomerotski2017} is attached to the Timepix3 readout chip \cite{Poikela2014}.
 The chip consists of a 256 × 256 array of 55 µm pixels, each with its own charge amplifier, discriminator, and digital logic to record time of arrival (ToA) and time over threshold (ToT) per hit with timing binning of 1.56 ns.

 In contrast to frame-based detectors, Timepix3 implements a fully data-driven sparse readout: only pixels that detect a signal are transmitted off-chip.
 This architecture allows for high sustained hit rates without compromising time resolution or multi-hit capability.
-The on-chip output is organized into eight parallel serial data links at 160 Mb/s each and uses the SPIDR interface to output the data \cite{heijdenSPIDR}.
-This yields an effective throughput of up to 80 Mpixel/s with 10~Gbs optical link.
+The on-chip output is organized into eight parallel serial data links at 160 Mb/s each and uses the SPIDR (Speedy PIxel Detector Readout) interface to output the data \cite{heijdenSPIDR}.
+This readout system supports an effective throughput of up to 80 Mpixel/s with 10~Gbs optical link.
 In these measurements the user-level rate was sustained at about 40~Mpixel/s.